ZeroDelusions/Device-Identity-Token/README.md

 8. [Future Considerations](#future-considerations)
 9. [Contribution](#contribution)

-## Project Overview

-The DIT project addresses the critical issues of device verification and trust in online transactions.
-By creating unique, immutable tokens tied to physical devices, DITs provide a reliable method for verifying device ownership and condition.
-This system can be applied in various scenarios, including anti-Sybil measures and enhancing the safety and reliability of device marketplaces.

 ## Motivation

 The project was conceived in April 2024, inspired by the Chainlink yearly hackathon and a growing interest in blockchain technologies.
 While initially planned as a hackathon entry, it evolved into a passion project to explore the potential of blockchain in solving real-world trust issues in digital marketplaces.